-For example, to manufacture our lentiviral delivery vector manufacturing slots have to be agreed in advance with third party contract manufacturers.
+Our lentiviral delivery vector manufacturing slots have to be agreed in advance with third party contract manufacturers.
 It has not always been possible to obtain manufacturing slots within the timescales we require for supply of lentiviral delivery vector or to obtain agreed dates for such manufacturing slots sufficiently in advance of the requirement for supply.
 In addition third party contract manufacturers have cancelled or delayed the start of manufacturing slots, even where such manufacturing slots have been pre-agreed.
 This has necessitated the use of additional third party contract manufacturers.
-We cannot guarantee that manufacturing slots will be available within the timescales we require for ongoing supply of SPEAR T-cells.
-In relation to ongoing NY-ESO SPEAR T-cell trials, this may result in delays in supply of the lentiviral delivery vector and has required us to source alternative third party contract manufacturers for supply of the lentiviral delivery vector.
+We cannot guarantee that manufacturing slots within the timescales we require for ongoing supply of SPEAR T-cells.
+In relation to ongoing NY-ESO SPEAR T-cell trials, this has resulted in delays in supply of the lentiviral delivery vector.
 In relation to new clinical trials, cancellation and delay in the start of manufacturing slots may result and has resulted, in the case of our AFP SPEAR T-cell, in delay in the start of or enrollment of patients into our clinical trials.